jlwegene/Autonomous-Car/README.md

 # ToDo

-Move the codebase to a RTOS
+Move the codebase to ChibiOS